Core Objects:

 Evaluation Focus:

-With "end-user experience" as the core, verify the optical performance of the display in actual usage scenarios (e.g., outdoor visibility, smoothness of dynamic frames) to ensure compliance with experience standards in consumer electronics, automotive, and other fields (e.g., ISO 15008 visual comfort requirements for automotive applications).
+With end-user experience as the core, verify optical performance in real-world usage scenarios (e.g., outdoor visibility, dynamic frame smoothness) to ensure compliance with consumer electronics, automotive, and other industry experience standards (e.g., ISO 15008 visual comfort requirements for automotive applications).